Clergy Sex Abuse: Children & Adults

 Victims coming forward is a complex and difficult reality.
 The average age of a victim’s disclosure is 58 years old.
 Depending on the complexity of survivor’s stories & abusive culture they grew up in many of them may not even think it was wrong OR they believe it was their fault.
 The isolation and shaming of victims by clergy predators makes the stronghold around them very tight.

-How to Prevent Exploitation and Abuse
+How to Prevent Exploitation and Sex Abuse

 Through our interactive training, Watchful Eye, we simplify how to prevent and identify child exploitation.
 No matter your skill level, you can learn to recognize behavior patterns and subtle indicators through this life-saving training.